 Why is being listed on the stock market useful?
 For two reasons:

 - Listed companies by and large have stringent reporting requirements

 - If something really goes wrong with the broker, you'll be able to tell it from the (rapidly falling) share price of the broker in most cases.
 In this unlikely scenario, you'll have time to move your funds and securities to another broker.

 Annual financial statements on website

 Stake doesn't publish annual financial statements.
 These are sort of financial reports, which generally contain information about a brokerage's income, profit and loss, retained earnings and cash flows.
-Not having these exposed to the public doesn't necessarily mean that a broker is not reliable or legit, it's just a factor that we should take into account when choosing where to invest or trade.
+Not having these exposed to the public doesn't necessarily mean that a broker is not legit, it's just a factor that we should take into account when choosing where to invest or trade.

 Mobile two-step authentication

 Stake provides two-step authentication when logging in, which makes the platform safer to use.